 Erik: I thought killing off Axel was lame.
 It's Lost syndrome—add new characters just to have them killed.
 It's lazy writing, and it doesn't carry really any emotional impact for viewers.
 Sure, they've killed off regulars also, but why bother introducing new cast if they're just going to kill them off?

 Chris: Still, it was a shocking way to start off a whirlwind of a final act.
 Everybody is pinned down by gunfire.
 Somebody drives a van through the gates, and zombies come pouring out of it.
-Glenn returns just in time to save Hershel, and Merle and Glenn arrive just in time to save Rick.
+Glenn returns just in time to save Hershel, and Merle and Daryl arrive just in time to save Rick.
 The episode ends with zombies pouring into the prison.

 Erik: I loved the final act as a whole.
 I thought Glenn's re-entrance and the Dixon boys' arrival worked nicely (even if it was a little too nicely—hey, it's television) and the shoot-out was tense and well-played.